 Kat smiled at her as they loaded her bag into the back of Jean’s SUV.
 Jean chatted animatedly about her job here and all the nice people that live here.
 They drove past where Kat had seen that unusual man and Kat found herself looking for him.
 There was no sight of him, just a few spirits that wandered among the regular people.
 Jean was used to Kat’s distracted behaviors.
 Kat would tell her managers and bosses that she had ADHD and that seemed like a good excuse to them.
 It was really hard to stay focused on conversations when you could see things others can’t.
 The SUV turned down another road and Kat could tell they were heading further into the woods.

 Jean pulled up to a wood cabin looking house with a nice front porch.
 It looked like a really good size, compared to Kat’s last apartment.
-It looked beautiful nestled in the trees, but with a nice garden to the side.
-And it looked like there was a greenhouse in the back.
-Their feet stomped on the wooden steps up to the front door.
+It looked beautiful nestled in the trees, but with a nice garden to the side, surrounded by a white picket fence.
+And it looked like there was a greenhouse beyond that.
+Their feet stomped on the wooden steps up to the front door, echoing in the quiet of the wood.
 Jean unlocked it and smiled at Kat as she pushed the door open.
 Kat smiled at her and gave a little laugh.
 It was nice to see Jean so proud of her home.
 As usual there were some dry herbs above the front door.
 Jean knew how to keep the bad spirits at bay.
 Kat was sure she had a full perimeter around the house to keep them out.
 Kat was always relaxed around Jean because she knew there wouldn’t be any spirits jumping at her and scaring her.
 The hallway opened up to an open living room/ kitchen with a dining room to the side.

 “That’ll be your room right through there,” she said pointing to the door they had walked past, “You’ll have your own bathroom attached.
 And across from you is the office.”